edlyn-hamburger/Physics_VR/Notes.md

 1/3/24 -- Imported project into new Unity version

 1/8/24 -- Worked on main scene, added grass and a door to building

+1/9/24 -- More modeling and simple scripting.
+Scripting was more to get used to the syntax than anything else

 ***TO DO***
 Build scene/level